Best Crypto Cards in United Kingdom (2026)

 Local Payment Infrastructure

 The UK is one of the most contactless-friendly countries in the world.
-Tap-to-pay works everywhere: TfL (London transport), Tesco, Sainsbury's, Pret, pubs, even market stalls.
+Tap-to-pay works virtually everywhere: TfL (London transport), Tesco, Sainsbury's, Asda, Morrisons, Aldi, Lidl, Pret, Costa, Greggs, Wetherspoons, pubs, market stalls, and even buskers.
 Apple Pay and Google Pay penetration is among the highest globally.
-Open Banking and Faster Payments handle bank transfers, but for merchant spending, Visa/Mastercard contactless is the default.
 The £100 contactless limit covers the vast majority of everyday transactions.
+For purchases above £100, chip-and-PIN works with all crypto Visa/Mastercard cards.

 Supported Exchanges & Wallets in United Kingdom